 Comparison of Current Conditions and the Preferred Option

 Under this option, Regional Water Boards would continue to have the discretion to grant mixing zones and dilution credits to dischargers for acute or chronic toxicity on a discharge-by-discharge basis.
 Regional Water Boards could continue to grant mixing zones and dilution credits for acute or chronic toxicity to discharges where those mixing zones and dilution credits currently exists and where the Regional Water Board determines that mixing zones and dilution credits are appropriate.
-The requirements in the Provisions are consistent with guidance in the SIP for establishing mixing zones and dilution credits for acute or chronic toxicity.
+The requirements in the Provisions rely on guidance in the SIP for establishing mixing zones and dilution credits for acute or chronic toxicity.

 Advantages and Disadvantages

-The advantage of this option is that it would provide clear direction on granting mixing zones and dilution credit for aquatic toxicity.
+The advantage of this option is that it would provide clear direction on granting mixing zones and dilution credit for aquatic toxicity for non-storm water NPDES dischargers.
 The Provisions would continue to provide some regulatory relief to dischargers by allowing Regional Water Boards to establish a less stringent IWC for acute or chronic toxicity.

 This option would not be as protective as prohibiting mixing zones and dilution credits.
 However, Regional Water Boards would still have the discretion to or not to allow dilution credits and mixing zones where appropriate.
 This option provides a greater degree of clarity in specifying the requirements and procedures for establishing dilution credits and a mixing zone for aquatic toxicity.